qiuxin2012/BigDLNCF/Optimization.md

 ### 1. Sparse-Optimized Adam.
 As most of gradient of embedding layer is zero, we can avoid the useless computing of zeros.
+This implement equal to Adam mathematically.

 ### 2. Parallel model computing.
 We leverage BigDL to do a data parallelism optimization, we split the minibatch into `n` pieces, can create `n` model, each model run a pieces of minibatch.